 - A. Contractor shall review any City utility maps and any Port utility drawings available at Port Engineering offices to assure that no utilities are in the area affected by the dredge operations prior to commencing with the dredging.
+If needed, any utility drawings will be made available prior to a dredge event.
 It is the Contractor's responsibility to investigate and confirm if utilities are in the areas to be dredged and to protect all utilities from damage. - B. If utilities are located in an area that could be affected by the Work, Contractor shall verify location of such utilities and exercise caution when working around these utilities.
 If required, Contractor shall arrange for utility disconnection as required by public or private utility companies.